LazyT1ger/kf2-controlled-difficulty/dynamic_settings.md

 ### Dynamic Setting Modes

-Dynamic settings currently support two modes.
-In the source code, these are called "value programs", but that's just an implementation detail right now.
+Dynamic settings can currently implemented in two ways.
+The first of which is in the ini by specifying Defs for each wave and player count.
+The second of which is by using a function specifier.

 * `ini`
 * `bilinear;<function specifier>`